 Company Profile:

 A Faculty of Chemical Engineering is an academic department within a university, not a company, a factory, or a trading firm.
 Its main role is education, research, and training of chemical engineers.
+I've found that However, the graduates from these faculties are employed by various companies in Malaysia.
+And These companies predominantly operate as manufacturing or processing vegetation, which is able to be described as "factories. "

 Manufacturing/Production (Factories):

-These companies are involved in the transformation of raw materials into finished products through chemical, physical, or biological processes.
-This is where the majority of chemical engineers work.
+These companies are involved in the transformation of raw materials into finished items through chemical, physical, or biological processes.
+Additionally This is where the majority of chemical engineers work.
+Furthermore Examples of industries in Malaysia that are essentially "factories" and employ chemical engineers include:

 Enterprise Products